KarolS/millfork/docs/abi/undefined-behaviour.md

 * reading variables used by return dispatch statements but not assigned a value: will return undefined values

+* reading a loop variable after the loop without initializing it again: will return undefined values

 * returning a value from a function by return dispatch to a function of different return type: will return undefined values

 * passing an index out of range for a return dispatch statement